The role of the poet in Geometric and Archaic Greece

 The role of the poet in Theognis’ Elegies

-The role of the poet is laudatory and his art is put in the service of the aristocracy for their banquets, whose ideals he aims to make ‘immortal’ through Kyrnos.
-Theognis also portrays himself as a teacher, which is revealed through a complaint to Kyrnos: “...but you do not even pay a little attention to me, and as a young boy, you deceive me with unfulfilled promises” (“αὐτὰρ ἐγὼν ὀλίγης παρὰ σεῡ οὐ τυγχάνω αἰδοῡς, ἀλλ' ὥσπερ μικρὸν παῑδα λόγοις μ' ἀπατᾷς”) (Theognis, Elegies, 253-254).
+The role of the poet is laudatory, and his art is put in the service of the aristocracy for their banquets, whose ideals he aims to make ‘immortal’ through Kyrnos.
+Theognis also portrays himself as a teacher, which is revealed through a complaint to Kyrnos: “…but you do not even pay a little attention to me, and as a young boy, you deceive me with unfulfilled promises” (“αὐτὰρ ἐγὼν ὀλίγης παρὰ σεῡ οὐ τυγχάνω αἰδοῡς, ἀλλ’ ὥσπερ μικρὸν παῑδα λόγοις μ’ ἀπατᾷς”) (Theognis, Elegies, 253-254).

 The role of the poetess in the excerpts of Sappho

 The major difference between Sappho and Theognis lies in the focus of their ‘immortality’.
 Theognis uses his poetry to offer ‘immortality’ to a specific recipient or a personal ideal that he represents.
 By contrast, Sappho focuses on her own ‘immortality’.
 In her compositions, the role of the poetess is to satisfy her personal ego and to preserve her own reputation through the diminution of her opponents.
-Furthermore, Sappho might overstress her poetic virtue as a characteristic of the elites, particularly if she composes against a poetess of non-aristocratic background.
-This attitude aligns with Theognis’ praises to the virtue and the ideals of the aristocracy.
+Furthermore, Sappho might overstress her poetic virtue as a characteristic of the elites, particularly if she composes against a poetess of a non-aristocratic background.
+This attitude aligns with Theognis’ praises to the virtues and the ideals of the aristocracy.

 Conclusions

 During the Archaic period, the poet’s role changes.
 Archilochus distances himself from the muses and projects his personal value as a poet, who skilfully composes his own work without any necessity of divine intervention.
-Archilochus does not even praise the muses for their gifts; therefore, his personal value as poet nullifies the divine element in poetry.
+Archilochus does not even praise the muses for their gifts; therefore, his personal value as a poet nullifies the divine element in poetry.
 The muses are equally absent in the compositions of Theognis.
 Although he recognises that the divine forces are meant to crown people with their gifts, it is the poet who offers ‘immortality’ to his recipient.
 The final victory of the poet’s ego over the divine is noted in the verses of Sappho.
 The composer who once was the sole carrier of divine voice, now becomes immortal and divine through his/her own works, which serve a personal purpose.

 Notes

 - The Iliad’s translation published by Stephanopoulos et al. (2002) is based on the 1955 translation by Nikos Kazantzakis and Ioannis Kakridis, which is highly problematic.
 For example, the word Πηληϊάδεω is mistakenly translated as famous, while in reality it means “the son of Peleas”.
-In general, the translation is relatively loose, with various ambiguities and modern interventions followed by Kazantzkis.
+In general, the translation is relatively loose, with various ambiguities and modern interventions followed by Kazantzakis.
 Another example of such intervention is noted in the second verse, where Kazantakis uses the expression “ανάθεμά τη” (damned it).
 This is due to Kazantzakis’ tendency to borrow certain expressions from Cretan folk songs, the ‘Mantinades’, which form a long-standing tradition in his own homeland.

 Bibliography

-Anastasiou, G., 2001, ‘Epic’, in Melista, A. (ed.)
+Anastasiou, G., 2001, ‘The Epic’, in Melista, A. (ed.)
 Letters 1: Ancient Greek and Byzantine Philology, Volume 1, The Archaic and Classical Periods, Patra: Greek Open University, 53-116.

 Coucouzeli, A., 2001, ‘Religious values’, in Sbonias, K. (ed.)
 Introduction to Greek Culture, Volume 2, Important Hallmarks of the Greek Civilisation, Patra: Greek Open University, 27-40.